Silicosis Lawsuits in the Construction Industry

 Construction workers need to know how their tools and equipment can create dangerous silica dust while they work.
 Power tools and heavy machinery used on sites can make a lot of dust that’s harmful to breathe in.

-• Keep dust collection systems working well through maintenance
+• Keep dust collection equipment properly maintained

 What to Do If You Have Been Exposed to Silica Dust in The Workplace